-As a requirement of the Federal Drug-Free Schools and Communities Act Regulations [EDGAR Part 86], The University of Virginia's College at Wise (UVA Wise) will disseminate the below policy/information to all students and employees on a semiannual basis.
-This process is formally conducted by disseminating an email to the entire campus community after the final "add" date for fall and spring classes.
-Questions concerning the policy and/or alcohol and other drug programs, interventions, and policies may be directed to Tabitha Smith in the Office for Diversity, Equity & Inclusion at 276-328-0131 or DEI@uvawise.edu
+As a requirement of the Federal Drug-Free Schools and Communities Act Regulations [EDGAR Part 86], the University of Virginia's College at Wise (UVA Wise) will disseminate the below policy/information to all students and employees on a semiannual basis.
+This process is formally conducted by distributing an email to the entire campus community after the final "add" date for fall and spring classes.
+Questions concerning the policy and/or alcohol and other drug programs, interventions, and policies may be directed to the Office for Advocacy & Opportunity.